chirrag03/OCA-OCP-Java-Concepts/Generics & Collections.md

 **Key Points**

 **1) In order to use a type variable like T, you must have declared it either as the class parameter type or in the method, before the return type.**
-It's tempting to forget that the method argument is NOT where you declare the type parameter variable T.
+If we forget to declare the type parameter <T>, at the class level or method level, then the compiler actually looks for a class named T i.e. the argument is like any other type declaration for a variable.
+For eg:
 ```java
 public void makeList(T t) { }
 ```
-Only way for this to be legal is if there is actually a class named T, in which case the argument is like any other type declaration for a variable.

 **2) What about constructor arguments?**
-They, too, can be declared with a generic type, but then it looks even stranger, since constructors have no return type at all:
+They can be declared with a generic type, but then it looks even stranger, since constructors have no return type at all:
 ```java
 public class Radio {
  public <T> Radio(T t) { } // legal constructor